List of The Sandman characters: Despair

-All debuted in the Sandman series, except Destiny, who was created by Marv Wolfman and Berni Wrightson in Weird Mystery Tales #1 (1972).
-Constantine first appeared in The Saga of Swamp Thing #37 (June 1985), and was created by Alan Moore, Rick Veitch, Steve Bissette, and John Totleben.
+Delirium

+Time

+Time is the personification of time and the father of the Endless.
+He resides in the Realm of Time and was the one who gifted Destiny with his Cosmic Log.

+In the Netflix series, Time is portrayed by Rufus Sewell.

+Night

+Night is the personification of night and the mother of the Endless through Time.

+In the Netflix series, Night is portrayed by Tanya Moodie.

 Dreams and nightmares

-These inhabitants of the Dreaming are often gods, myths, and even ordinary human beings who later became dreams.
+These inhabitants of the Dreaming are often ordinary human beings who later became either dreams or nightmares.

 Cain and Abel

 Cain and Abel are based on the Biblical Cain and Abel, adapted by editor Joe Orlando with Bob Haney (writer) and Jack Sparling (artist) (Cain), and Mark Hannerfeld (writer) and Bill Draut (artist) (Abel).
 They were depicted together in Abel's first appearance, and parted to their respective Houses at the end of the story.
 Although Cain would abuse Abel, he was not shown killing him until Swamp Thing vol. 2 #33.
 In Elvira's House of Mystery #11, Cain expresses shock at having killed his brother in recent times.
 In the same issue, a contest-winning letter establishes that Cain and the House exist both in the dream world and the real world, and that only in the dream world does Cain continue to harm Abel.
 In The Sandman, Cain is shown to kill Abel quite often.
-In issue #2, Lucien calls this unusual, and recent.
+In issue #2, Lucien calls this unusual and recent.

-Before The Sandman

-Originally they were the respective "hosts" of the EC-style horror comic anthologies House of Mystery and House of Secrets, which ran from the 1950s through 1983—Cain debuting in House of Mystery #175 (1968) and Abel in DC Special #4 and House of Secrets #81 (both 1969).
+Originally, they were the respective "hosts" of the EC-style horror comic anthologies House of Mystery and House of Secrets which ran from the 1950s through 1983—Cain debuting in House of Mystery #175 (1968) and Abel in DC Special #4 and House of Secrets #81 (both 1969).
 During the 1970s, they also co-hosted the horror/humor anthology Plop!.
-They were also both recurring characters in DC's Elvira's House of Mystery (1986–88).
+They were also both recurring characters in DC's Elvira's House of Mystery (1986–1988).

 In 1985, the characters were revived by writer Alan Moore, who introduced them into his Swamp Thing series in issue #33, retelling the Swamp Thing's original origin story from a 1971 issue of House of Secrets.
 Gary Cohn and Dan Mishkin included them in the pages of Blue Devil in 1986.
 Jamie Delano also occasionally used them in a cameo role in his title Hellblazer.